AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 }
 ```

-I've turned off the `react-in-jsx-scope` rule, as it tends to be annoying if you're using React 17+ (where you [don't have to explicitly import React](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#whats-a-jsx-transform)).
-If you're working with a lower version number, you'll want to turn off this rule and import React anytime you need to render JSX.
+I've disabled the `react-in-jsx-scope` rule, as it tends to be annoying if you're using React 17+ (where you [don't have to explicitly import React](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#whats-a-jsx-transform)).
+If you're working with a lower version number, you'll want to enable this rule and import React anytime you need to render JSX.

 #### 3. Configure VS Code to Auto-Format Code on Save